Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	15. Kind of person most protected:  People who would rather be somewhere else.
 	16. Special categories:  Diversifying, Hedonological, Galactic Politics
 	17. Conversion potential:  Commonwealth<->Panarchy; Empire<->Panarchy; Empire<->Commonwealth
+37. Hydroponic Farms
+	1. Mechanism proposal:  Wow, literalism.
+	2. Mechanism proposal:  There's no reason to assume this technology is anything but what it says on the tin.
+It's so straightforward!
+	3. Downside analysis:  This is so much less impressive than the other technologies in the game - I'm not saying it wouldn't work like it says! - that it comes off as boring and unmarvelous.
+	4. Trivia:  The icon for this technology is a dome in space with fields and trees inside of it, suggesting that this is a distrct-by-district version of the massive structures used for Zero Gravity Farms.
+	5. Mechanism proposal:  This technology likely extends into vertifarming and urban agriculture in general, which some people (such as me!) do consider futuristic and awesome.
+	6. Bureaucratic waste analysis:  Literal, although I guess it could inspire intransigence for sheer boringness.
+There could also be concern that the galaxy has tons of biological production already.
+Not sure though.
+	7. Utopia rating:  5/5
+	8. Public protection rating:  5/5
+	9. Technological smoothness:  4/5
+	10. Technological extremophilia:  2/5
+	11. Stress/Boredom rating:  1/5 (Dull)
+	12. Kind of person most protected:  Verticulturalists
+	13. Special categories:  Anti-Popular, Failsafe
+38. Distributed Desalination
+	1. Mechanism proposal:  Also literal.
+	2. Downside analysis:  These systems really are marginal in productivity.
+They could work wonders... if tended for centuries...
+We could green deserts with this tech!
+Eventually...
+The description says, "the ability to produce fresh water in nearly limitless quantities,"  but that's not a reasonable expectation.
+Like with the Beyonder Engines, I suspect that this technology requires playing a trick with temporality to understand: *with sufficient patience*, you can get infinite water out of distributed desal.
+	3. Trivia:  A nasty joke once occurred to me based on this tech.
+I'm honestly trying to remember it right now, but I'm not succeeding.
+Something about desalinating tears?
+I don't think it should factor into how we would expect this to be implemented.
+	4. Bureaucratic waste analysis:  Almost literal.
+It's even more dull than hydroponic farms.
+Like some of the really good Imperial technologies, implementing this tries the patience of people.
+	5. Utopia rating:  5/5
+	6. Public protection rating:  4/5
+	7. Technological smoothness:  2/5
+	8. Technological extremophilia:  3/5
+	9. Stress/Boredom rating:  1/5 (Dull)
+	10. Kind of person most protected:  Moisture farmers
+	11. Special categories:  Anti-Popular, Failsafe
+39. Seasteading
+	1. Mechanism proposal:  This is part of a great little triad of literalism in the Orbital Observers tech tree.
+Unlike a lot of the literal technologies, this doesn't suggest homogenization at all.
+(I may have to redefine the homogenization schtick I wrote about the Empire before.)
+This suggests a bit of a local ideological countermeasure to the dullness of the Hydroponic Farms and Distributed Desal linkage... and it suggests a kind of community that could *really* use those distributed desal plants, too.
+	2. Trivia:  This is something people have proposed IRL.
+We *have* hydroponic farms in the real world, and people are working on distributed desal techs, too.
+The reason why seasteading hasn't taken off is that it is "too expensive".
+In this game, it's presented as a planet-wide development project, so maybe humanity will get there when we manage to unify our planetary government.
+	3. Mechanism proposal:  By encouraging literal wide separations between communities, more diverse and fractious people can live in society without friction or hatred.
+The description of the tech in-game references this potential, although I think it also has some general (and beautiful) applicability to the anti-crowding technologies.
+	4. Categorization:  I'm making a note here, I may want to include an "overlocalist" category.
+This would be one of the potential overlocalist technologies.
+Sure, it's a planet-wide tech... but it speckles the oceans with communities that are defined by disagreeing with each other.
+	5. Bureaucratic waste analysis:  Very literal.
+Unless those border communities turn feral, but that's as likely as modern cities breaking away from their nations IMO.
+Good for stories, not likely to really happen.
+	6. Utopia rating:  5/5
+	7. Public protection rating:  3/5 +2 with Distributed Desalination
+	8. Technological smoothness:  2/5
+	9. Technological extremophilia:  5/5
+	10. Stress/Boredom rating:  2/5 (Calm)
+	11. Kind of person most protected:  Weirdoes.
+	12. Special categories:  Diversifying

 ---
 2021-3-31; I feel generally scared and/or angry at trying to ideologically analyze the Imperial technologies, which strike me as rotten with unspoken dependencies and/or outright lies, even though I can see that there's also some measure of brilliance and worth down there if I'd a greater mastery of the game to use it with.